pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/defining-app-configuration/ecs.md

 By default, when the [pipeline](../../../configuration-reference/#ecs-application) was not specified, PipeCD triggers a quick sync deployment for the merged pull request.
 Quick sync for an ECS deployment will roll out the new version and switch all traffic to it immediately.
+> In case of standalone task, only Quick sync is supported.

 ## Sync with the specified pipeline